p2635/course-plain-lang-01/README.md

 - I don't like how it says 'This policy changed' because I thought this was meant to be written from the POV that its ABOUT to change.
 - I do like how the date is moved to the end.
 This is usually the case with any usual deadlines for school or work assignments.
 - It looks like I added a heading but they didn't.
 I feel proud. 💪

+# Exercise twelve: evaluate a page using a plain language checklist

+This exercise is the same as Exercise 11 except that you have the opportunity to select the text you want to edit.

+Here is an article that I read about accessibility:

+> A Philosophical Definition
+>
+> In defining and promoting accessibility, it’s important to properly differentiate the problem and purpose of accessibility.
+Let’s return to architectural design for an example.
+When a person utilizing a wheelchair for mobility encounters a curb, there clearly exists an instance of in-access (a lack or limitation of access).
+It’s important to note here, that the wheelchair, or even the need for the wheelchair, is not the problem.
+The wheelchair is the legitimate means of mobility; the curb is the problem.
+This may seem obvious, but this distinction is seldom translated to the realm of content accessibility.
+Rather than viewing improperly formatted content, or poorly written code as the problem, a person’s disability and use of assistive technology is seen by some as the issue to overcome.
+However, writing, coding, and designing for equitable access is not about solving disability as a problem; it’s about accepting and respecting the solutions and technologies that enable alternate means of access, and then not constructing obstacles to their use.
+>
+> Source: What is Accessibility?
+(SeeWriteHear, https://www.seewritehear.com/learn/what-is-accessibility).
+Accessed 1st December 2023.
+>

+It's interesting that this is their mission:

+> Pursuing information equality for people with disabilities by creating content, researching new technologies, and providing education for clients at all levels of government and business.

+...yet I find it hard to read.

+## Hemingway test - this is what it came out with

+- Hemingway grade 12
+- 4 adverbs.
+Aim for 1 or fewer.
+- 1 use of passive voice, meeting the goal of 2 or fewer.
+- 2 phrases have simpler alternatives.
+- 1 of 9 sentences is hard to read.
+- 4 of 9 sentences are very hard to read.

+## Here is my rewrite in plain language

+**What is the purpose and problem of accessibility?**

+Answering this question helps you effectively define and promote accessibility in your context.
+Let's go back to our architectural design example.
+When a wheelchair user meets a curb, is the problem the wheelchair or the user?
+No, the wheelchair serves to help the user move.
+The accessibility problem is the curb.

+You may think this is obvious, but it's often a real problem with content accessibility.
+Some think the problem is the person's disability or the use of assistive technology.
+Instead, those people could check for poorly formatted content or written code.
+Designing for equitable access is not about solving disability as a problem.
+You should accept and respect solutions that enable alternate ways to access.
+At the same time, consider if you are creating obstacles for those with special needs.